"

 Newton’s Second Law of Motion

-The acceleration of a system is directly proportional to and in the same direction as the net external force acting on the system, and inversely proportional to its mass.
+Newton’s second law says that the acceleration of a system is proportional to the net external force and inversely proportional to its mass.
+This is written as:

 Units of Force